ashki23/Linux-notes/Bootable_Windows.md

 sudo apt install woeusb
 ```

-**Note:** on HP laptops you might need to enable `legacy support` in `Boot Options` under `System Configuration` in Boot Option Menu.
+**HP:** On HP laptops you need to enable `legacy support` in `Boot Options` under `System Configuration`.
 To access to the Boot Option Menu restart the computer and press `Ecs` untill the boot menu shows up.

-Also, you might change the GRUB menu in your linux computer to access boot menu at boot-time.
+**GRUB:** You can change the GRUB settings in your Linux computer to access boot menu at the boot-time.
 To do that, open `/etc/default/grub` file and change `GRUB_TIMEOUT` from 0 seconds to 5 seconds.
 Save changes and `run sudo update-grub` to apply changes.